 Siletz Tribal Charitable Contribution Fund

-The Confederated Tribes of Siletz Indians of Oregon (Siletz Tribe) enacted Ordinance §4.20, Distribution of Net Revenues Ordinances on July 6, 1999 along with a Memorandum of Understanding (MOU) with the State of Oregon on September 4, 1999.
-Through these two documents, the Siletz Tribal Charitable Contributions program and Advisory Board were created.
-Through this fundthe Tribe has distributed over $3.9 million since its inception.
+The Confederated Tribes of Siletz Indians of Oregon (Siletz Tribe) enacted Ordinance §4.20, Distribution of Net Revenues Ordinance, on July 6, 1999 and a Memorandum of Understanding (MOU) with the State of Oregon on September 4, 1999.
+With these two actions, the Siletz Tribal Charitable Contribution Fund and Advisory Board were created.
+Since its inception, STCCF has distributed more than $16.3 million in charitable grant awards.

-Charitable Contributions are awarded to charitable organizations or local governments within the Siletz Tribe's service area (Lincoln, Tillamook, Linn, Lane, Benton, Polk, Yamhill, Marion, Multnomah, Washington, and Clackamas counties) and Native American entities or activities located anywhere in the United States for the following purposes: education, health, public safety, gambling addiction, prevention, drug and alcohol treatment, housing, the arts, the environment and natural resource preservation, cultural activities, historic preservation, and other charitable purposes.
+Charitable grants are awarded to charitable organizations and local governments within the Siletz Tribe’s service area (Lincoln, Tillamook, Linn, Lane, Benton, Polk, Yamhill, Marion, Multnomah, Washington, and Clackamas counties) and to Native American organizations or activities located anywhere in the United States for the following purposes: education, health, public safety, gambling addiction, prevention, drug and alcohol treatment, housing, the arts, the environment and natural resource preservation, cultural activities, historic preservation, and other charitable purposes.